sarahhenderson/Crafty-Social-Buttons/src/README.txt

 5. *Share buttons* displayed with post count bubbles next to them (twenty thirteen theme, arbenting icon set).

 == Changelog ==

+= 1.4.1 =
+* Added specific CSS styles to be compatible with twenty fifteen theme
+* Ensure widget CSS class is output in the widget wrapper
+* Popups now work even if share counts are disabled
+* Experimental - added ability to float share buttons on single pages to right or left of content

 = 1.4.0 =
 * Added `crafty-social-button-image` class to button images for easier styling